ORANGE COUNTY HOMELESS MANAGEMENT INFORMATION SYSTEM

 If you believe your privacy rights have been violated, you may send a written grievance to this organization.
 You will not be retaliated against for filing a grievance.

-If your grievance is not resolved to your satisfaction, you may send a written grievance appeal to your HMIS Administrator.
+If your grievance is not resolved to your satisfaction, you may send a written grievance appeal to the HMIS System Administrator, 211 Orange County (211OC).

 Amendments to this Privacy Notice